John D. Doe

 Tips for Finding your Next Assignment in International Development A few years ago, I was the presenter for the Foreign Policy Association's Global Careers Boot Camp series in Boston.
 The workshop was about how to "Land a job in International Development" for new entrants, or individuals transitioning from other sectors into the international development sector.
 This made me reflect about the type of information that may be useful to you, when trying to find your next assignment.
 I am hearing from many managers in the field that they will be seeking new projects very soon.
 Recently, there has also been a big push by donor organizations to hire more locals, national workers and fewer expats.
 This means that there is likely to be much more competition for getting choice positions on fewer projects in the future.
 Therefore, there will be a need for a smarter approach to applying for international development positions.
 While some of you may be on my email list and receive my alerts when I...

 Fraud - Scam Alert: An individual claiming to represent me or or Aines International has been selling employment help to individuals in Pakistan and possibly South Asian countries, claiming he can procure them jobs, such as USAID, UN, or other International Development sector jobs.
 He extracts fees for this promise of employment and never delivers.
-Letters from email@example.com are fraudulant.This Scam being conducted by someone who sometimes goes by the name of Dr. K. Mehmood, (citizen of Pakistan,) and sends or shows letter or emails from a (firstname.lastname@example.org ) to bolster his association to me or this firm.
+Letters from firstname.lastname@example.org are fraudulant!This Scam being conducted by someone who sometimes goes by the name of Dr. K. Mehmood, (citizen of Pakistan,) and sends or shows letter or emails from a (email@example.com ) to give himself glowing references, or bolster his association to me or this firm.
 Be aware this email address is fraudulent, as well anyone claiming to provide jobs for fees.
-Any letters, or references, from Linda.email@example.com is a SCAM -not written by me- and all claims should be doubly checked for authenticity.
-Any communication or claims on this email address is likely to be written by Mr. or "Dr Mehmood" himself.
-In our firm, Aines...
+Any letters, or references, from Linda.firstname.lastname@example.org is a SCAM -not written by me- and all claims should be doubly checked for authenticity.
+Any communication or claims on this email address is likely to be written by Mr. or "Dr...

 Among the most important elements of applying for a position with a firm in the international development sector, is to present a CV/resume that is easy to review for everyone in the organization you are applying to.
 That includes the first line recruiters, the Hiring Agent and all the way to the CEO of the firm.
 In the US, most International Development sector organization seem to prefer the longer, more detailed, chronological format resumes.
 This is quite different than the short one-page resumes that businesses in the private sector prefer.
 The hiring agents in the development sector need information that quickly shows the applicant meets the minimum qualifications requirements listed on the position description.
 This can be easily be shown in the bold headings of each professional entries with a set of quick critical pieces of information that gives the readers critical information.
 This information is comprised of six items listed in detail below and, as a regular blogger on this...